Arts and Culture

-The Community Services Department oversees the development, operations and maintenance of Chandler parks, recreation and aquatic facilities.
-The department also oversees the management and operations of the Chandler Center for the Arts, Vision Gallery, Libraries and Museum facilities.
-Each area of the department offers citizens a variety of services, programs, activities and special events on a year-round basis.
+The Arts and Culture divisions are part of the City's Community Services Department and include: Chandler Center for the Arts, Vision Gallery, Chandler Public Library and Chandler Museum.
+Each division offers citizens a variety of services, programs, activities and special events on a year-round basis.

 Chandler Public Library strives to assist all citizens in obtaining information to meet their diverse personal, educational and professional needs.

 With four locations in all geographic areas of the community, library users have the opportunity to meet and interact with others, attend programming, sit quietly and read in an approachable inviting environment - all with high-speed access to the digital world.
 We provide access to a variety of resources - books, magazines, ebooks, Lynda.com, ancestry.com, job center - so library users of all ages can explore topics of personal interest and continue to learn throughout their lives.
 The libraries serve as learning, educational and cultural centers for the community and promote the development of appreciation for reading and learning.